zaynahxc/pxt-microbit/docs/projects/puma-rs-computer-shoe/measuring-stride.md

 # Measuring Stride

 In order to compute the distance travelled, we need to calibrate the relationship between speed and stride.
-In this experiment, the runner needs to run a distance at various speeds with a constant stride.
+In this experiment, the runner needs to do multiple runs of the same a distance at various steady speeds.
 On each run, the @boardname@ will measure the running time and the number of foot strikes.

 https://youtu.be/hAyxRNvlzRE

 ## Find a running track!

-Find a location where you can run at least 20m at a constant pace.
+Find a location where you can run at least ``20m`` at a constant pace.
 A good example would be a run between the free-throw areas on a basketball court.
 It is important that the runner is able to enter, run through, and leave the track at a constant speed.
+If you are able to find a longer distance and run steadily over that distance, the results will be better.
+In the original Puma calibration, the runner had to run a full track!

 Measure the distance between the start and the end of the track and store this value as ``TD``.